jolicode/docker-starter/README.md

         * ENTRY CONFIG
     ```

-If the assets are not reachable, you may accept self signed certificate.
+If the assets are not reachable, you may accept self-signed certificate.
 To do so, open a new tab
 at https://encore.app.test and click on accept.

 </details>